stevegrunwell/revision-strike/README.md

 * Added a "Limit" setting to Settings &rsaquo; Writing. ([#13](https://github.com/stevegrunwell/revision-strike/issues/13))
 * Clarified language on the Settings &rsaquo; Writing and Tools &rsaquo; Revision Strike pages.
 Props to @GhostToast for the suggestion! ([#16](https://github.com/stevegrunwell/revision-strike/issues/16))
+* Strike requests are now batched into groupings of 50 IDs at a time to avoid overwhelming underpowered machines. ([#17](https://github.com/stevegrunwell/revision-strike/issues/17))

 ### 0.1